LonnekeScheffer/tcrmatch_compairr/README.md

 - tcrmatch_path: path to TCRMatch executable
 - compairr_tcrmatch_path: path to CompAIRR+TCRMatch python script

 The current benchmarking pipeline is v6.
-The results for this pipeline are not done yet (will be added to the git repo once done).
+The results for this pipeline can be found in the [benchmarking_results](benchmarking_results/benchmarking_v6) folder.
-The benchmarking script will create two output folders: one folder contains all TCRMatch output files, the other folder contains the results of the GNU time command and CompAIRR log files.
+The benchmarking script will create two output folders: one folder contains all TCRMatch output files ([tcrmatch_outfiles](benchmarking_results/benchmarking_v6/tcrmatch_outfiles)), the other folder contains the results of the GNU time command and CompAIRR log files ([time](benchmarking_results/benchmarking_v6/time)).
 The script [plot_benchmarking_results.py](other_scripts/plot_benchmarking_results.py) can subsequently be used to make plots of the time results.
 Note: for pipeline v6 it is not possible anymore to get the 'breakdown' of compairr vs file processing vs TCRMatch running time, as everything is now called from a single python script.